Braised Meatballs in Tomato Sauce

 These Braised Meatballs in Tomato Sauce are the ultimate in comfort food.
 Cooked in a hearty marinara sauce, the braised Italian meatballs a great recipe for the beginner cook.

 From starting the tomato sauce to finishing the braised meatballs, this recipe takes about 60 to 90 minutes.
-To save time, you can use store-bought marinara or make the tomato sauce ahead of time.
+Or save time by using store-bought marinara or making pasta sauce ahead.
 So read on for some meatball tips and tricks, or grab your cookie scoop, hit that Jump to Recipe button, and let’s make braised meatballs!

-A plate of spaghetti with three braised meatballs in tomato sauce.
+plate of spaghetti with three meatballs covered in tomato sauce.

 Jump to: